mkmacho/qualitative-interviews/README.md

 **Comments**:
-- By default, this set-up will store sessions by writing to file.
 - Changes to your local code will automatically restart the server, reflecting your changes.
 You can stop the server by entering `control-C` on your command line.